acrlabs/simkube/docs/infra/overview.md

 - to avoid maintaining your own base images or runners
 - to run SimKube simulations in AWS

-If you are only running simulations locally, you likely don't need to read this section just yet.

 ## What's included in this section

 - Amazon Machine Images (AMIs) - Prebuilt EC2 images with SimKube and its dependencies installed and configured
 - GitHub Actions Runners - Self-hosted built on top of our AMIs, designed for running SimKube workloads in CI.*

-*Note: these runners are self-hosted by you in your AWS account.
+*Note: these runners are self-hosted by you in your AWS account

 The next steps cover how to use these components.